snapperben/gulp-mysql-command-file-processor/README.md

 - host - The database host server (defaults to localhost)
 - port - The port the host server is listening on (defaults to 3306)
 - log level - DEFAULT Low.
 Can be:: 'NONE' - no logging; 'MED'|'M' - Medium logging (no command echo); 'FULL'|'F' - Full logging (commands echoed)
+- database - The database on the host server to use by default

 ```js
 var gulp = require('gulp');